 Alcohol consumption increases the risk of breast cancer and reduces survival.
 The beneficial micronutrients in red wine do not mitigate the harmful effects of alcohol.
 Alcohol consumption appears to increase the aggressiveness of breast cancer.
 One 2015 study reported that chronic ethanol exposure transformed both hormone receptor positive (ER+/PR+) and triple negative (ER-/PR-/HER2-) breast cancer cells, increasing the stem cell-like population more than 20-fold.
 Breast cancer cells exposed to ethanol and implanted in mice displayed a much higher growth rate and metastasis than those not so exposed.

 The relationship between alcohol and breast cancer risk depends in part on a woman's individual genetic makeup.
 For example, fast metabolizers of alcohol have been shown to have a higher risk of breast cancer from a given level of alcohol intake than slow metabolizers.
 Consuming several drinks at once may be more risky than limiting consumption to one drink per session.
+Occasional binge drinking increases breast cancer risk even among moderate drinkers.
+Alcohol consumption has been found to preferentially increase the risk of triple negative breast cancer in African-American women.

 Based on the evidence to date, a glass of wine with food every other day might be a safe level of consumption.